thoughtworks/HeartBeat/README.md

 1. Add `[stub]` tag to the title of a commit message or PR to trigger stub-related deployments.

 2. Add `[infra]` tag to the title of the commit message or PR to trigger infra-related deployments.

+3. Add `[backend]` tag to the title of the commit message or PR to trigger backend-related deployments.

+4. Add `[frontend]` tag to the title of the commit message or PR to trigger frontend-related deployments.